osteele/with-gpu/README.md

 **On macOS:**
 - Rust toolchain for building
-- Commands execute normally without GPU selection (cross-platform script compatibility)
+- Commands execute normally without GPU selection.
+This is in order to use `with-gpu` in cross-platform scripts.

 ## Development

-See [DEVELOPMENT.md](DEVELOPMENT.md) for comprehensive development documentation including:
+See [DEVELOPMENT.md](DEVELOPMENT.md) for development documentation including:
-- Architecture and design decisions
 - Development workflow and code quality standards
 - Testing procedures
 - Style guidelines
 - Troubleshooting common issues

+See [DESIGN.md](DESIGN.md) for design rationale and architectural decisions.

+See [ROADMAP.md](ROADMAP.md) for planned features and future directions.

 ## License